Here are 6 Best Ways to Use Dried Banana Peels as a Fertilizer in your garden and take advantage of its high potassium content to grow best plants!

 1. Sun Dry Banana Skins & Bury in Soil

-You can dry out chopped banana peels in an oven, or you can place the chopped banana peels in the sun under a strainer to help them dry out into banana chips.
+You can dry out chopped banana peels in an oven or keep them in the sun under a strainer to help them dry out into banana chips.
 Scatter the dried bits in the center of the plants and water them in.

 2. Add to the Soil Mix at the Time of Planting

-Pack some of it in a zip lock bag and store in the freezer to retain its freshness.
-Save a few for immediate use, and mix it with your soil to encourage the growth of beneficial soil microbes and facilitate breakdown and release of nutrients.
+Pack some of it in a ziplock bag and store it in the freezer to retain its freshness.
+Save a few for immediate use, and mix it with your soil to encourage the growth of beneficial soil microbes and facilitate the breakdown and release of nutrients.
 Learn more here!

-3. DIY Foliar Spray from Dried Banana Peels
+3. Liquid Fertlizer From Dried Banana Peels

 4. Dehydrate Banana Strips & Use as a Side-Dressing

 Place the banana strips on dehydrator trays and dry them at a high temperature.
 They are done when they turn crisp and brown.
 A temperature of 145 degrees Fahrenheit is recommended.
 If you don’t have a dehydrator, use your oven on a low setting and keep the door ajar.